rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     [1]-  Terminated     hugo server -t material-design -D --baseUrl="http://blog.example.com" --appendPort=false

-However, stopping the process on port 1313 is not enough as a new Hugo process was fired up on Port 12345 since port 1313 was not available.
-In this situation running command ps aux | grep hugo should show that there are more than one Hugo servers running with different Process IDs.
+However, stopping the process on port 1313 is not enough since a new Hugo process was fired up on port 12345 because port 1313 was not available.
+In this situation running command ps aux | grep hugo should show that there are more than one Hugo servers running.
+Each is running with a different Process ID.

     username@localhost:~$ ps aux | grep hugo
     username 15831  0.0  2.2  39340 22744 ?
 Sl   12:18   0:01 hugo server -t material-design -D --baseUrl=...